Donald Harrison: Biography

 His group, Donald Harrison Electric Band, has recorded popular radio hits and has charted in the top ten of Billboard magazine.
 He performs as a producer, singer, and rapper in traditional New Orleans jazz and hip hop genres with his group, The New Sounds of Mardi Gras.
 The group, which has recorded two albums, was started in 2001 and has made appearances worldwide.

-In 1999, Harrison was named the Big Chief of the Congo Nation Afro-New Orleans Cultural Group, which keeps alive the secret traditions of Congo Square.
+In 1999, Harrison was named the Big Chief of the Congo Square Nation Afro-New Orleans Cultural Group, which keeps alive the secret traditions of Congo Square.
+Commenting on his choice for the group's name, Harrison has said, "I have a lot of respect for the guys who consider themselves to be Mardi Gras Indians, but I moved into describing what I do culturally in New Orleans to be Afro-New Orleans music from traveling all over the world.
+Going to places like Cuba and Brazil, they always put Afro in front of things that are from their country but are a derivative of African culture.
+For instance, Eddie Palmieri always says Afro-Caribbean when describing his music."

+In 2013, Harrison began playing with the Cookers, a New Orleans supergroup whose members include, as of 2024, Billy Harper, Cecil McBee, George Cables, Eddie Henderson, Billy Hart, and David Weiss.

 In 2016, Harrison recorded his first orchestral work with the Moscow Symphony Orchestra.
 He followed up the piece for the MSO by writing classical orchestral works for the Thailand Philharmonic Orchestra, The New York Chamber Orchestra, and The Jalapa Symphony Orchestra in 2017.

 Harrison has nurtured a number of young musicians including trumpeter Christian Scott (Harrison's nephew), Mark Whitfield, Christian McBride, and The Notorious B.I.G.
+He has taught at the College of William & Mary, the New York's New School of Music, and the Tipitina's Internship Program.
+He has also served as Artistic Director of the Louis "Satchmo" Armstrong Summer Jazz Camp starting in 2022.

 Harrison was in Spike Lee's HBO documentary, When the Levees Broke, and has appeared as himself in eleven episodes of the television series, Treme.